 General Affairs and HR Department Naoko Ogawa

 Ties with Employees

-The DIC Group promotes rejuvenation of communication with employees through various efforts and tools.
+The DIC Group promotes a variety of initiatives to facilitate active communication with its employees around the world.